MYusufY/VNCake/README.md

       (prevent overload)
       (Captcha options)
 ```
 2. VNCake Dashboard will be started on localhost.
-You can test it locally, but you need to host at the end, to make it accesible everywhere :) To do that, you can use tunneling (seperate from VM tunnels) or any other method.
+You can test it locally, but you need to host at the end, to make it accessible everywhere :) To do that, you can use tunneling (separate from VM tunnels) or any other method.
 	VNCake only tunnels VMs (if activated).
 So it will not tunnel "itself".
 You should do it manually!
 	Basically, you can try or test it with:
 	`lt --port 5000 --subdomain myvncakeserver`